Sefrwahed/bash/file-management.md

 * example: `rm -i f*` will delete all files staring with **f** and the `-i` will ask you before deleting each
 * Use `rmdir` command to delete **empty** directories only
 * To delete non-empty directories use `rm -rf dirname`, the `-rf` option means **recursive** deletion with **forcing**, **USE WITH CAUTION**

-### `ls`

-* We already know that `ls` is used for listing directories
-* The `-l` will provide you a detailed list, you can also add `-h` option to get a human readable format
-* The `-t` will sort by the modification date, you can also add `-r` to reverse the listing
-* If coloring is turned off on your machine you can turn it on with `--color=auto` option
-* Of course there is a bunch of options for `ls`.
-Use `ls --help` to explore them

-> NOTE: If you have a command like this `ls -l -h` you can shorten it to `ls -lh` and get the same result

 ### `find`